202ecommerce/security-advisories/docs/kb/logical_weakness.md

 > }
 > ```

-  4) *If you store a PrestaShop Configuration and compare it to a GET or POST parameter, check previously the configuration and the token submitted value is not empty (isset is not suffisant).
+*4) If you store a PrestaShop Configuration and compare it to a GET or POST parameter, check previously the configuration and the token submitted value is not empty (isset is not suffisant).
 In fact, the PrestaShop configuration with the referral token can be empty before module activation (or empty by an sql injection).
 In this case, the controller is potentially available with an empty token !*

 > ***DON'T DO:***
 > ```PHP